 Cross and Shearing are extremely popular in fanfiction.

-The first two sequels kept getting more acclaim from critics, with the final film The Bourne Ultimatum generally being seen as the best.
+The first two sequels kept getting more acclaim from critics, with the third film The Bourne Ultimatum generally being seen as the best.

 Inverted with the later films.
-Though not technically a sequel, Legacy isn't receiving the same amount of praise that the Damon films did, and despite bringing Damon back, neither has Jason Bourne.
+Though not technically a sequel, Legacy didn't receive the same amount of praise that the first three Damon films did, and despite bringing Damon back, neither has Jason Bourne.

 Only the Creator Does It Right: One may argue that the Bourne series has two daddies with Doug Liman and Paul Greengrass.
 With The Bourne Identity, director Doug Liman gave the film a unique style, but it was Paul Greengrass who would flesh it out in its sequels The Bourne Supremacy and The Bourne Ultimatum, with Liman still involved as executive producer, garnering even greater acclaim.
-So much so that when Greengrass turned down the offer to direct The Bourne Legacy, Matt Damon left with him, saying he wouldn't do any more movies without him.
-This is part of why Legacy hasn't been as well-received as its predecessors.
+But when Greengrass turned down the offer to direct The Bourne Legacy, Matt Damon left with him, saying he wouldn't do any more movies without him, and Liman left too.
+This is part of why Legacy wasn't as well-received as its predecessors.
 It should be noted that Tony Gilroy wrote all four films (and directed Legacy).
 The fact that he wasn't involved with Jason Bourne even though Greengrass and Damon returned probably led to it also not being as well-received as the original trilogy.

-Sequelitis: A notable aversion that is somewhere between this and Even Better Sequel.
+A notable aversion that is somewhere between this and Even Better Sequel.
 Each one of the first three films is considered to be quite good and at the least on par with each other.
 Although there are a group of people who consider the third film the best due to having the highest HSQ.

 Though some considered Supremacy to be a bit of a step down, with more of an action emphasis and an overload of Jitter Cam (thankfully toned down in Ultimatum).